sqlxpert/sqlxpert.github.io/_posts/2025-06-30-step-functions-are-for-kids.md

 Step Functions, etc. pose a more direct competitive threat than artificial intelligence / large language model (LLM) code generation.
 A novice writing a Step Function has to practice reducing a problem to discrete steps, and think about how those steps fit together.
 The person is on the way to learning good programming practices and some computer science.
 A novice reviewing AI-generated code can't discern semantic errors in that code, and isn't necessarily learning.

-Me, I'm in favor of democratizing the software engineering profession.
+Me, I'm all in favor of democratizing the software engineering profession.
 If there are more people who can do what I do, I feel comfortable leaving today's problem in their hands.
 I enjoy supporting their learning and growth, as I turn toward tomorrow's problem and learn about that...

 > Have you had great results with a technology, a method, or an idea that other people made fun of?
 Tell me about it by commenting on the [LinkedIn version of this article](https://www.linkedin.com/pulse/step-functions-are-for-kids-paul-marcelin-UNKNOWN)!